-(b) The Company may accept, vary or decline a Booking for any reason within 14 days of the Customer making a Booking.
+(b) The Company may accept, vary or decline a Brief for any reason within 7 days of the Customer making a Booking.

-(c) The Company will send an email confirmation with a unique order number to the Customer’s email address as provided to the Company.
-The confirmation email is automatic and does not constitute the Company’s acceptance of a Booking.
-If the Customer does not receive a confirmation email shortly after making a Booking, the Customer should follow up with the Company immediately.
-The Company shall not be responsible for any loss suffered by the Customer as a result of incorrectly assuming that a Booking has been accepted by the Company and the relevant services underway.
+(c) The Company will send an email confirmation to the Customer’s email address as provided to the Company.
+The Company shall not be responsible for any loss suffered by the Customer as a result of incorrectly assuming that a Brief has been accepted by the Company and the relevant services underway.

 (d) The Company may request further information and/or clarification from the Customer in addition to the Creative Brief where necessary, and the Customer acknowledges that such information must be provided prior to commencing services with respect to the Booking.

 (a) Content Credits shall be required in order for the Customer to submit Briefs and obtain Visual Content including still images, stopmotion / cinemagraphs, short-form video content, post production services, extended licenses or other mutually agreed services at the Customer’s discretion.

 (b) The Customer must meet the Minimum Brief Credit Threshold for each Brief they submit.

 (c) Each Subscription Plan shall include a set number of included Content Credits.

 (d) Content Credits are not redeemable as cash and may only be used to obtain Visual Content or an Extended License for any asset that has been produced for the Customer.